 Another donor-related consideration is linked to the long-term pros and cons of the donation, especially when the donor is known.
-While some parents would accept a donor who plays an uncle-like role in the child's life, others fear this relationship could end up damaging their relation.
+While some parents would accept a donor who plays an uncle-like role in the child's life, others fear this relationship could end up damaging their relationship.

 In this sense, intended parents are encouraged to have no secrets with the person born as a result of sperm donation.
-Telling the child about his origin is not only beneficial, but necessary from a social and familial perspective, as he will wonder about his 'bio-dad' and biological roots anyway at some point.
+Telling the child about his origin is not only beneficial but necessary from a social and familial perspective, as he will wonder about his 'bio-dad' and biological roots anyway at some point.

 Sperm donor agreement

-A sperm donor agreement is a contract signed by both the intended parents and the sperm donor, without using a sperm bank as intermediary.
+A sperm donor agreement is a contract signed by both the intended parents and the sperm donor, without using a sperm bank as an intermediary.
 In spite of the excitement of planning parenthood, and regardless of the family type, all patients are expected to have one in order for the role of each party to be clear.